 Before any relocation, teams undertake a considerable amount of prep work: everything from mapping the translocation route and obtaining permission from authorities, to constructing a temporary holding enclosure, or “boma”, at the release site.

 On the day of the move, we quickly dart entire family herds to sedate them.
-A skilled team of veterinary support staff performs health checks, while researchers records data about the captured elephants.
+A skilled team of veterinary support staff performs health checks, while researchers record data about the captured elephants.
 Oftentimes, we put a tracking collar on the matriarch of the herd, which will help us track the herd in their new home.
 One at a time, staff members attach straps to the elephant’s legs, do a last health check, and lift the elephant into a waiting trailer with a crane.
 From capture to trailer, the whole process is over in about 20 minutes.

 How much does an elephant weigh?
 Does lifting an elephant by their legs hurt their legs or neck?

 Elephants are Earth’s largest land mammals, making transport challenging.
 Adult African elephants can weigh between 5,000 to 15,000 pounds.
-Lifting elephants by the legs does not hurt them, and process of lifting them and gently laying them down inside the crate takes just a few minutes, after which they are quickly administered an antidote and awaken.
+Lifting elephants by the legs does not hurt them, and lifting them and gently laying them down inside the crate takes just a few minutes, after which they are quickly administered an antidote and awaken.

 Is upside-down transport scary and/or painful for the elephants?
 Do elephants remember everything that happens?

-The elephants are tranquilized during capture and while they are lifted into a trailer.
+The elephants are tranquilised during capture and while they are lifted into a trailer.
 They are entirely unaware and fall into a deep sleep.
 Once a whole family group is safely in a trailer, the veterinary team administers a drug that reverses the sedative, and the elephants wake up.
 Translocation is a stressful time, which is why we move them as a group.
-We make every effort to minimize their stress.
+We make every effort to minimise their stress.
 As with most species, short-term stress has little long-term effect on them.

 How far do we transport the elephants?

 The elephants are only in the air for a few minutes while the team moves them to a waiting trailer.
 After that, they are transported in a trailer by vehicle, often hundreds of miles from their original location.
-The elephant capture team monitors the health and welfare of the elephants through their journey, which takes no longer than 12-14 hours.
+The elephant capture team monitors the health and welfare of the elephants throughout their journey, which takes no longer than 12-14 hours.

 What happens when the elephants arrive at their new home?